samcches/genomic-data-science/README.md

-# dna-intro
+# Genomic Data Science

-This is a Notebook for the Coursera course Python for Genomic Data Science (John Hopkins University).
+This repositiory is home to my Python work in John Hopkins University's Genomic Data Science Specialization, which includes Python for Genomic Data Science, Algorithms for Genomic Data Science, and Statistics for Genomic Data Science.